jenstornell/kirby-components/readme.md

 # Kirby Components

-Build your site with components.
-A low level plugin completely without UI.
+Built your site with files bundled as components.

 - **Version:** 0.1 beta
 - **Requirement:** Kirby 3